eronnen/procmon-parser/README.md

 ### Unsupported features

 The PML format is very complex so there are some features that are not supported yet:
+- [ ] Getting the IRP name of the operation.
 - [ ] Category column is not supported yet.
 - [ ] Detail column, which contains different information about each operation type, is supported only for some of the operations:
     - [x] Network operations